dxw/playbook/playbook.md

 To do this, we:

-* Make sure we understand what they need, and what their vision is
+* Ensure that we understand what they need, and what their vision is
+* Ensure that there are no overt signs that they are not able to work in an agile way.
+Check explicitly, if an opportunity arises
+* If possible, check that their budget is enough for the work they need
 * Make sure the work that they need is something we can do
-* Check that their budget is enough for the work they need
-* Check that they are happy to work in an agile way
 * Check that we'd be able to complete the work in time for whatever deadlines they have

+When we mark a deal as Qualfied, we update the summary to ensure that it accurately reflects the client's user needs and vision.

 ### Budgets